 It’s no surprise with its Catholicism that islanders gather to hike and climb the top of Mt.
 Jumullong (pronounced Hu-mu-yong) Manglo every Good Friday.
 This hike to the over 1,200-foot summit involves stopping and praying the Station of the Cross along the 14 white crosses on the trail.
 There is also a procession where a team of people carries a heavy, wooden cross to the top to reenact Jesus’ sacrifice and carrying of the cross.
 Many crosses, from years past, adorn the mountaintop.

-Some islanders chew these hard, red, palm nuts or betel nut from the areca tree (type of palm tree).
+Some islanders chew these hard, red, palm nuts or betel nut from the areca tree (type of plm tree).
 It is commonly called pugua and chewing it has been a custom passed on for generations.
 It’s also a common practice in other Pacific islands and Southeast Asia.
 The nuts are sliced and chewed like gum or wrapped in pepper leaf and coated with lime.
 Chewing it leaves teeth with red stains.
-Various organizations are increasing awareness on the health risks involve with betel nut chewing like oral cancer and tooth decay.
+Various organizations are increasing awareness on the health risks involved with betel nut chewing like oral cancer and tooth decay.

 With its tropical climate, clear waters, world-class hotels, great tax-free shopping and endless activities, Guam is a major tourist destination around the Southeast Asia region.
 It is the epitome of a resort island.
 Tourism has been the main industry for years.

 Due to its strategic location in the Pacific, the United States military presence has always been huge on the island.
 The military has a quarter of Guam’s land with its Naval and Air Force bases.
-Though, there is a build-up of about 4,800 Marines plus their families moving here within the next few years.
+Though, there is a build-up of Marines plus their families moving here within the next few years.
 Many of Guam’s sons and daughters are veterans and active military including many of my family and friends.